 Most of the photos and reports online seem to have been uploaded by civilians not involved in the fighting.
 But the texts and pictures are part of the media war, and it is mainly the Assad regime that profits from the uproar caused by the pictures.

-"The regime sits back and watches its self-fulfilling prophecies edge closer and closer to the truth," Arabic online magazine"Al Monitor"
+"The regime sits back and watches its self-fulfilling prophecies edge closer and closer to the truth," Arabic online magazine "Al Monitor" wrote.

 Western states approach Assad